Chapter 9 Leaving Home

 “Is this a rogue A.I.?” asked the Governor of New York and the Temperate Deciduous Forest biome, his voice filled with concern.
 He had been deeply affected since the incident with Kyle that led to his city and biome.

-“That is what we are here to discuss,” the President, her voice carrying the weight of her position, answered.
+“That is what we are here to discuss,” the President answered, her voice carrying the weight of her position.
 “We have the young woman Andrew let in here.
 Sammie, please explain to the Council how this happened.”

 Clearing her throat, Sammie stood, facing the Council, “I was coming to Mesaland.
-My family had left.
+My family had left but I stayed.
 I didn’t think that their moving out of Tucson was a good idea.
 No one knew what was going on out there,” she paused and took a deep breath.
 “When that happened, I realized I should have come with the group from the Desert Rose.
 I hoped I could still be accepted.”

-“You were going to ask to join after all that time?” the Governor of New York asked.
+“You were going to ask to join after all that time?” the Governor of New York and it’s biome asked.

 “Yes, so much had changed with my family gone, and the state of Tucson had deteriorated even more.
 I didn’t think it would get so bad,” Sammie’s voice became quiet, and she hung her head.

-The Governor growled, and the woman jerked her head up.
+The New York Governor growled, and the woman jerked her head up.
 Letting out a breath, the Governor waved Sammie to continue.

 “When I approached Date Street, I felt someone following me.
-I knew it was dangerous to be out, so I kept going up La Canada not wanting to try for the front gate at Date.
-I didn’t think it would be a good idea to bring something to the small town.
-Tucson had become more like a third-world country by then and the street was littered with debris, but I found that was something I could use to hide behind.
-Staying low, and quietly moving as fast as possible, zigzagging my way down the street.”
+I knew it was dangerous to be out, so I kept going up La Canada, not wanting to try to get to the front gate at Date Street.
+I didn’t think bringing hoodlums to the small town of Mesaland would be a good idea.
+Tucson had become more like a third-world country by then, and the bordering street of Mesaland, La Canada Dr., was littered with debris, but I found that was something I could use to hide behind.
+Staying low and quietly moving as fast as possible, I zigzagged my way down the street.”

 The rooms erupted with excited chatter.
 This was a surprise to everyone, even Elizabeth.
 But was it really?
 It certainly was something the humans were beginning to suspect.